scalableminds/webknossos-libs/cluster_tools/README.md

 docker exec -it c1 bash
 ```

+Tests can be executed with `python3 -m pytest -s test.py` after entering the container.

 ## Credits

 Thanks to [sampsyo/clusterfutures](https://github.com/sampsyo/clusterfutures) for providing the slurm core abstraction and [giovtorres/slurm-docker-cluster](https://github.com/giovtorres/slurm-docker-cluster) for providing the slurm docker environment which we use for CI based testing.